 b Bays 19-20 with TSWs = approx 19.2 kcfs spill (9.6 kcfs/bay) at forebay 339'.
 Raise tainter gates 3-5 ft above water surface to ensure free flow through the TSWs.

-c
+c Auto mode bays will be adjusted through their operational range as required.
+Desired spill volumes will be achieved by adjusting a single automatic bay one stop at a time.
+Automatic bays will operate within one stop of each other.

 COMMENTS: